Using the output_variables Argument

 DANGER

-If you prefer to use a LESS/SCSS compiler you may want to use generated variables to prepend to your SCSS files.
+If you prefer to use a LESS/SCSS compiler, you may want to use generated variables to prepend to your SCSS files.
 To enable this option, the Redux compiler hook will return an array of prepared variables.
 You may need to alter the prefix to match your compiler of choice.

 # Changing the Compiler Variables Prefix

-By default, the global argument compiler_ouput_variables_prefix is set to $ which works for SCSS.
+By default, the global argument compiler_output_variables_prefix is set to $ which works for SCSS.
 If you are using LESS, you will need to run the following to properly generate your variables in a way that can be used by your compiler.
 By so doing, your variables will be properly prefixed with the @ symbol which is what LESS requires.

-Redux::set_args( 'YOUR_OPT_NAME', array( 'compiler_ouput_variables_prefix' => '@' ) );
+Redux::set_args( 'YOUR_OPT_NAME', array( 'compiler_output_variables_prefix' => '@' ) );

 # Example Config